-A budding NASCAR star, Elliott has been named to Forbes’ “Top 40 Most Social Athletes under 30” and SportsPro’s “World’s 50 Most Marketable Athletes,” joining UFC champion Ronda Rousey, Olympian Usain Bolt and NBA MVP Stephen Curry.
-He was voted by fans as ESPN The Magazine’s “NEXT” racer and has been featured by Nickelodeon, Sports Illustrated, The New York Times and Los Angeles Times.
+A budding NASCAR star, Elliott has been named to Forbes’ “Top 40 Most Social Athletes under 30” and SportsPro’s “World’s 50 Most Marketable Athletes,” in both 2015 and 2016, joining UFC champion Ronda Rousey, Olympian Usain Bolt and NBA MVP Stephen Curry.
+He was voted by fans as ESPN The Magazine’s “NEXT” racer and has been featured by Nickelodeon, Sports Illustrated, The New York Times and Los Angeles Times among others.

 In 2014, Elliott all but guaranteed his ascension to the top level of the sport by winning the NASCAR XFINITY Series title to become the youngest champion in series history (18 years, 11 months and 18 days).
 He became the first competitor in any NASCAR national series to win a championship, rookie of the year and most popular driver honors in the same season.

-Elliott has followed in the footsteps of his father, NASCAR Hall of Famer and 1988 Sprint Cup champion Bill Elliott, in possessing a natural ability behind the wheel, a tireless work ethic and strong sense of giving back to his community.
+Elliott has followed in the footsteps of his father, NASCAR Hall of Famer and 1988 NASCAR Cup champion Bill Elliott, in possessing a natural ability behind the wheel, a tireless work ethic and strong connections with his fans.
 Bill and Chase are the fifth father-son duo to win NASCAR national series championships, an exclusive list that includes NASCAR’s most iconic names: Petty, Earnhardt, Jarrett and Pearson.

-Elliott began driving go karts at 8 years old with a dream of competing at NASCAR’s highest level.
-In 2011, at age 15, his efforts paid off when he received an after-school phone call from car owner Rick Hendrick, who offered the teenager a contract with 11-time Sprint Cup Series champions Hendrick Motorsports.
+Elliott began racing go karts at 8 years old with a dream of competing at NASCAR’s highest level.
+In 2011, at age 15, his efforts paid off when he received an after-school phone call from car owner Rick Hendrick, who offered the teenager a contract with 12-time NASCAR Cup Series champions Hendrick Motorsports.

 What followed was a rapid rise through super late models and other national touring divisions in preparation for NASCAR.
 Elliott is a two-time Georgia Racing Hall of Fame Driver of the Year, capturing titles in 2013 and 2014.
 In 2013, he became the first driver in history to win all four majors on the super late model circuit: All-American 400, Winchester 400, World-Crown 300, and the Snowball Derby.